Skip to content

 Over the last four lessons, you've learned to audit datasets for bias, measure fairness with metrics, interpret model predictions, and assess deployment risk.
 Now it's time to package all of that into something you'll actually use: a reusable ethics checklist.

-As a frontend developer, you know the power of checklists.
-Your team probably has a PR review checklist: tests pass, no accessibility regressions, performance budget met, documentation updated.
-Nobody relies on memory alone for quality assurance.
-Your ML projects deserve the same rigor.
+Sixteen checks across five phases.
+That's the whole artifact this capstone produces, and every line of it traces back to one of the previous four lessons.
+Your team probably already runs a PR review checklist: tests pass, no accessibility regressions, performance budget met, documentation updated.
+Nobody relies on memory alone for quality assurance, and your ML projects shouldn't either.

 Learning Objectives